timvisee/pokoebox-distro/README.md

 # PokoeOS Linux Distro
-Toolset for building the PokoeOS Linux distribution.
+Tools for building the PokoeOS Linux distribution.

 PokoeBox project: https://gitlab.com/timvisee/pokoebox

-This builds a custom Linux distribution optimized for the PokoeBox project to use on a Raspberry Pi using the [`pi-gen`][pi-gen] toolset provided by Raspberry.
+This builds a custom Linux distribution optimized and preconfigured for the PokoeBox project to use on a Raspberry Pi using the [`pi-gen`][pi-gen] tool provided by Raspberry.

 ## Build image
 ```bash